nhsuk/alphahealth/type-2-diabetes/health-problems.md

 ---

 #Health problems#
-You need to watch your health and have regular check-ups if you have diabetes because high blood sugar can cause other problems and lead to:
+You need to watch your health and have regular check-ups if you have type 2 diabetes because it can lead to:

 - [heart disease](http://www.nhs.uk/conditions/coronary-heart-disease/pages/introduction.aspx) and [stroke](http://www.nhs.uk/Conditions/Stroke/Pages/Introduction.aspx)
 - loss of feeling and pain (nerve damage) - causing problems with sex